alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-To carry out the dismatling analysis, I have adapted Petter Holme's [implementation](https://github.com/pholme/gnd/blob/master/gnd.py).
+To perform the dismatling analysis, I adapted Petter Holme's [implementation](https://github.com/pholme/gnd/blob/master/gnd.py).
 Thanks to him, the method proposed in the paper was converted from [C++](https://github.com/renxiaolong/Generalized-Network-Dismantling) to Python 2.
 I then converted it to Python 3 and applied it to the networks.

 <br>